tarikwaleed/study-notes/python.md

 - [ ] iterators
 - [ ] why there is no overloading in python
 - [ ] dunder methods

+# To Research
+- [ ] is there a better way to manage dependencies other thatn `requirements.txt`.
+Is Pipfile better that requirements.txt
 ___
 # Tips
 - To load .env